 Suns of the world may stain when heaven’s sun staineth.

-Sonnet 33: Translation to modern English
+Sonnet 33 in modern English

-I’ve seen so many glorious mornings when the royal sun lights up the mountaintops, kisses the green meadows with its golden face and makes streams shine with its celestial magic.
+I’ve seen so many glorious mornings when the royal sun lights up the mountaintops, kisses the green meadows with its golden face, and makes streams shine with its celestial magic.
 But then it allows the blackest clouds to ride across its heavenly face with ugly gloom, and hides that face from the dull world, sneaking off to the west with the disgrace of it.
-In just that way my sun shone on my brow early one morning with that same triumphant splendour.
+In just that way my sun shone on my brow early one morning with that same triumphant splendor.
 But alas, he was mine for only one hour: the dark clouds have hidden him from me now.
 Yet, my love doesn’t condemn him in the least.
 The suns of humanity may show their faults if the sun of heaven does.

 Alongside the above explanation of sonnet 33, the Centuries of SummerDays project put Shakespeare’s sonnets into modern, singer/songwriter-inspired music.
 Below is their take on sonnet 33:

 Watch Sir Patrick Stewart read Shakespeare’s sonnet 33

 The 1609 Quarto sonnet 33 version